Regularity of unconstrained $p$-harmonic maps from curved domain and application to critical $p$-Laplace systems: Introduction

 \subsubsection{Acknowledgments}

 I thank Paul Laurain for his constant support and advice.
 This work was motivated by a project in collaboration with Katarzyna Mazowiecka and Rémy Rodiac which originated during a visit at the University of Warsaw.
 I would like to thank them for their invitation and their comments on previous versions of this work.
-Partial support through ANR BLADE-JC ANR-18-CE40-002 is acknowledged.
+I thank Tristan Rivière for stimulating discussions.